 But business owners who work with customers' personal data, billing information, medical records, and any other information that can be used to steal their identity must hold themselves to a higher standard.
 Arranging for the highest level of security in storing, transporting, and accessing digital records and paper hard copies is necessary to protect customers.

 Many businesses, large and small, have chosen to outsource their records management, document destruction, and media rotation retention needs to professionals who maintain that high level of security.

 Gilmore Services, for example, has been serving the Pensacola, Florida and surrounding areas for over 25 years with secure offsite document storage, certified document destruction, and regulatory compliance in document maintenance.

-If you're concerned that your current records management process may leave your customers' identities at risk, contact us so we can discuss your options and get the situation resolved.
+If you're concerned that your current records management process may leave your customers' identities at risk.